craydent/Craydent-Node/readme.md

 **Parameters:**

->* callback: (EachIterator) Function to call for each property.
+>* callback: (EachIterator<T>) Function to call for each property.
 Callback will have two arguments (the value of the object and the property name) passed

 **Overloads:**